section77/datenverbrauch/README.md

-# datenverbrauch (data usage)
+# datenverbrauch - query internet access data usage

-query data usage for the umts card in the hackspace.
+for the internet access in our hackspace we use a umts card from 'alditalk'.

-## birdview

-  * login in provider webapp
-  * find / parse balance
-  * find / parse usage
-  * publish values to endpoint (POST with values encoded in the URL)
+to keep a eye on our usage, we use `datenverbrauch` to extract the values from their website and feed it per 'POST' request (values encoded in the URL) in a statistics webapp.

 ## usage

-        ./datenverbrauch -h
+        [j@main ~]$ datenverbrauch -h
         datenverbrauch - query internet access data usage

         Usage: datenverbrauch ((-v|--version) | [-q|--quiet] (-u|--user <USER>)